rndae/Visual-Agent-for-Explainable-UI/README.md

-# OmniParser v2 - UI Element Detection
+# Visual Agent for Explainable UI with OmniParserv2

 Implementation of UI parsing using computer vision for detecting and analyzing UI elements in screenshots.